Harshinigoli/Developmental-Mapping-of-GPR92-in-Human-Neonatal-Pancreas-and-chronic-pancreatis-/README.md

 # Developmental Mapping of GPR92 (LPAR5) in Human Neonatal Pancreas and Chronic Pancreatitis

-This repository contains a cleaned, reproducible version of the analysis notebook for exploring **GPR92 / LPAR5** expression patterns in human neonatal pancreas datasets (and extension to chronic pancreatitis).
+This repository contains a reproducible version of the analysis notebook for exploring **GPR92 / LPAR5** expression patterns in human neonatal pancreas datasets (and extension to chronic pancreatitis).

 ## What’s in this repo

-- `notebooks/00_original_neonates_pancreas.ipynb` — your original working notebook (kept for traceability)
 - `notebooks/01_neonates_pancreas_clean.ipynb` — **refactored** notebook with:
   - portable paths (expects `data/` relative to repo)
-  - duplicated / repetitive cells removed
   - logic organized into clear sections
-  - shared logic moved into `src/` modules
+  - `src/` modules
 - `src/` — reusable functions (loading, scoring, plotting utilities)
 - `outputs/` — generated figures / PDFs (created at runtime; not required to commit)
-- `data/` — **not committed** (put raw/processed files here locally)

 ## Quickstart